"Monet: The Late Years"

 Herbst Exhibition Galleries

 Special exhibition ticket required.
 Tour convenes at the exhibition entrance on the lower level and uses audio headsets.
-Availability is limited; advance sign-up is required at the information desk on the main level.
-To arrange a private docent tour, contact Group Sales at email@example.com or 415.750.3620.
+Availability is limited; advance sign-up is required the day of in person at the information desk on the main level.
+To arrange a private docent tour, contact Group Sales at firstname.lastname@example.org or 415.750.3620.

 Contact InformationDocent Council